On Sunday night, I realized that it had been a few years since a member of the Detroit Red Wings had won a major NHL award.

 Lady Byng Trophy: Pavel Datsyuk (2009)

-Generally a good sport on the ice, Pavel Datsyuk took home four consecutive Lady Byng trophies following the 2004-05 NHL Lockout, with the last coming in 2009.
+Generally a good sport on the ice, Datsyuk took home four consecutive Lady Byng trophies following the 2004-05 NHL Lockout, with the last coming in 2009.

-After missing out on a fifth-consecutive award the following summer, Datsyuk let his aggression loose in his very next game.
+After missing out on a fifth-consecutive award the following summer, Pavel Datsyuk let his aggression loose in his very next game.
 “The Magic Man” dropped the mitts with—and beat—Anaheim’s Corey Perry in a fight and only received one first-place Lady Byng vote later that year.

 Vezina Trophy: Terry Sawchuk (1955)

-In what would be the last season of Detroit’s 1950s dynasty, goaltender Terry Sawchuk put on a clinic.
+In what would be the last season of Detroit’s 1950s dynasty, Terry Sawchuk put on a clinic.
 Sure, he had a fantastic defense in front of him, but 12 shutouts in 70 games is pretty impressive.
 Sawchuk’s 1.94 goals-against average (GAA) and .926 save percentage (SV%) were equally as fantastic.

 After winning their fourth Stanley Cup in six seasons, the Red Wings dealt Sawchuk to Boston in one of Detroit’s worst trades in franchise history.
 Jack Adams broke up the band and Sawchuk never again reached similar numbers.